Tyrell Waite: Tamworth

 Waite did however prove his worth and repaid the faith shown in him by Smith and Danylyszyn, as two weeks in a row, he was the match winner, scoring late in league matches.
 He scored a 90th-minute winner in a 2–1 victory away at Coalville Town on 16 February 2019, and Waite was at it again a week later on 23 February 2019, when he scored the only goal of the game, an 89th-minute winner against high flying Stourbridge.

 Waite made a total of 39 appearances, and scored 11 goals for Tamworth, during the 2018–19 season, as the club finished in 12th position in their first season in the division.

 On 2 June 2019, Tamworth confirmed that Waite, along with midfielder Chris Spencer had signed new one-year contracts to remain with the club for the 2019–20 season.
 Waite came on as a 65th minute substitute for Ahmed Obeng on the opening day of the season, as Tamworth drew 1–1 away at St Ives Town on 10 August 2019.

 Tamworth confirmed that Tyrell had committed to the club for a third season on 2 July 2020, becoming the sixth player to agree terms with the club.

 Waite signed for Tamworth for a fourth season on 6 June 2021.

 Tyrell scored a brace on 12 October 2021 in a home Southern League Premier Division Central fixture against Stourbridge, scoring on the 40th minute and the 73rd minute to secure a 4-0 victory for Tamworth.

 On 23 December 2021, Waite signed for Southern League Premier Central rivals Coalville Town ending his four year association with Tamworth.

 Waite returned to former club Nuneaton Borough in June 2022.

+In May 2024, Waite joined Basford United.
+He departed the club by mutual consent in January 2025.